How to Easily Build the Ultimate Emergency Binder

 The part that is in our fireproof safe has the important original documentation we need to keep locked and safe, such as wills, legal documents, birth certificates, marriage certificates, and more.

 It truly has given me peace of mind knowing that everything is safe in one spot, and we don’t have to search to find those important documents every time we need to head to the DMV or register for something.

-Each of these sections has sub-sections, covering different aspects.
-The binder is a whopping 92 pages and includes sections on:
+Each of these sections has sub-sections, covering which documents you should have in an emergency (and just in general).
+The binder is a whopping 92 pages (including an emergency binder cover) and includes sections on:

 - Household information

 - Basic Financial Information (Properties, bills, cash accounts, credit cards, debt)

 - Social Media/Website Logins